containerd/nerdbox/README.md

 ## How does this compare with other projects?

 ### Runtimes in Linux virtual machines
- - **lima** runs containerd in Linux VMs to provide the containerd API from inside the VM to clients, such as nerdctl, running on the host.
+ - **Lima** runs containerd in Linux VMs to provide the containerd API from inside the VM to clients, such as nerdctl.
+Lima supports non-containerd workloads too.
  - **Docker Desktop** runs dockerd in a Linux VM on macOS and Windows, providing the docker API to docker CLIs running on the host.

 nerdbox is similar in that it uses a VM for isolation, but nerdbox is designed to be a containerd runtime shim with containerd running outside the VM directly on the host.

+Also, while those projects only use a single VM for all the containers, nerdbox allows allocating a dedicated VM for each container.

 ### Low level container runtimes
  - **Kata Containers** is a project that provides a containerd runtime with VM